 Cuervo has retained up to 50 locals from Misanapata to help with exploration.

-Back at the Bob 1 camp, a foot trail zigzags along the side of the mountain where Misanapata employees hike to the site.
-The journey takes an hour and a half each way.
+Back at the Bob 1 camp, one could faintly make out the foot trail zigzagging the side of the mountain that employees from Misanapata use to hike up to the site.
+The journey on foot takes about an hour and a half each way.

-The company’s manager of logistics and transportation consultant Greg Liddy says that the “remoteness is what is going to make lemonade out of lemons.”
+The company’s manager of logistics Greg Liddy says that the “remoteness is what is going to make lemonade out of lemons.”

 “The pipeline makes a lot of sense,” Watts says.
 “It’s expensive to build but really cheap to operate.”